thepythonic/browsercms/doc/features/form_builder.md

 # Make a Form Builder

-* Addressable Forms
-    - Need to allow be able to select template for specific forms.
+* Need to allow be able to select template for specific forms.
-    - Hide 'Entries' link when not authorized to see it.
-* BUG: After adding a field, it clears but does not correctly show the 'blank' value.
 * Forms should allow either display a message to the user, or redirect them to another page.
 * Can have duplicate field names that creates issues when submitting forms.
+* When editing the field, if you hit enter it creates the field, but renders the JSON result

 ## Eventual Goals